Real-Skill/javascript-tasks/README.md

 ### countVowels()

-String prototype.
-Returns the number of vowels in string (case insensitive).
+This is a string prototype.
+It returns the number of vowels in the string (case insensitive).

 ### arrayToString()

-Array prototype.
-Returns the string of elements (separated by ' ') from array.
+This is an array prototype.
+It returns the string of elements (separated by ' ') from the array.

 ### add()

-Number prototype.
-Returns the number increased by `number`.
+This is a number prototype.
+It returns the number increased by `number`.

 ### isInTheRange()

-Number prototype.
-Returns true when number is between `a` and `b`, otherwise returns false.
-When `b` is less than `a` returns undefined.
+This is a number prototype.
+It returns true when the number is between `a` and `b`, otherwise it returns false.
+When `b` is less than `a` it returns undefined.

 ## Before you start...